raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 ### Button switch leg connections

-All but the smallest buttons have four legs which are connected in signal in and signal out pairs (polarity does not matter for button switches).
+All but the smallest buttons have four legs which are connected in signal-in and signal-out pairs (polarity does not matter for button switches).

 ![Button switch in breadboard](images/buttonBasics_buttonInBB.png)

-In the image above, a **signal in** jumper cable could be connected anywhere in row 23 and the **signal out** cable anywhere in row 25.
+In the image above, a **signal-in** jumper cable could be connected anywhere in row 23 and the **signal-out** cable anywhere in row 25.

 NOTE: if you connected a cable to the left-hand side row 23 and another to the right-hand side of row 23, the signal would pass straight through the switch whether it was pressed or not.